jmagar/crawl4mcp/README.md

 *   **⚙️ Self-Hosted Embeddings**: Generates high-quality embeddings locally using the BAAI/bge-large-en-v1.5 model via the included Text Embeddings Inference (TEI) server.
 *   **💾 Vector Storage**: Securely stores crawled content and their embeddings in the bundled Qdrant vector database.
 *   **🔍 RAG Queries**: Enables semantic search over the stored content using Retrieval Augmented Generation techniques.
-*   **🧩 Advanced Search Capabilities**:
-    *   Hybrid search combining vector similarity with keyword filtering
+*   **🔀 Hybrid Search**: Combines vector similarity with keyword-based filtering for more precise search results.
-    *   Item-to-item recommendations for content discovery
-    *   Vector clustering for pattern identification and knowledge organization
-*   **📊 Monitoring Tools**: Collection statistics dashboard for monitoring database usage and performance.
+*   **📊 Advanced Analytics**: Provides tools for cluster analysis, visualization, and content similarity.
 *   **📝 Contextual Summaries (Optional)**: When configured with an OpenAI API key and model, it can generate query-focused summaries of text chunks before embedding, significantly improving retrieval relevance.
 *   **🎯 Source Filtering**: Allows RAG queries to be refined by specific source domains, giving you more control over your search.
 *   **🔌 MCP Integration**: Seamlessly exposes all crawling and RAG functionalities as tools compatible with the Model Context Protocol.